inatic/freecad-truss/README.md

 # PATH PLACEMENT

 Features like the mortise are prepared at the origin and along the positive z-axis, and their toolpath is calculated at that location.
-The toolpath consists solely in G0 (rapid) and G1 (feed) moves, as these make changing the position and the orientation of the path relatively straightforward.
+The toolpath consists solely in G0 (rapid) and G1 (feed) moves, which makes taking the entire toolpath to change its position and orientation relatively straightforward.
 A toolpath consists in a sequence of commands that might look somewhat like the following:

 ```
 Command G0 [ X:3.4875 Y:-42.1 ]